Glebe Primary School

 English is a subject that links well with many other subjects and teachers are encouraged to give children plenty of opportunities to write in cross-curricular ways for example, investigations in science and maths or a range of writing linked to history, geography, R.E. and P.S.H.E.

-Children have individual targets for reading and writing, these are stuck into the child’s writing book and assessed on a regular basis through discussion, marked work and ongoing assessments.
-Children are assessed during lessons and teacher judgements are recorded on a class daily tracker once objectives have been covered.
+Children have individual targets for reading and writing and are assessed on a regular basis through discussion, marked work and ongoing assessments.
 The children’s learning is assessed against the age related objectives as below, developing, secure and working at greater depth.
-Children who need time to revisit a learning objective will have the opportunity to visit the Learning Lounge and work with an LSA to consolidate the task/concept.
+Teachers use their daily assessments to inform their future planning and teaching.

 PHONICS TEACHING AT GLEBE PRIMARY SCHOOL